 Companies such as Spotify and eBay have pioneered the added benefit of fertility treatments, such as egg freezing and in-vitro fertilization (IVF).
 Fertility benefits are a great way for businesses to show that they are family-centric and that they support their employees’ family life, not just work life.

 As the Canadian Psychological Association reports, regular physical activity can help reduce stress and prevent depression.

-Whether you offer a subsidy for gym/yoga/fitness studios, or have a gym in your building for use (once it’s safe to do so), it’s important to encourage healthy habits and help employees break up their day-to-day routine with exercise.
+Whether you offer a subsidy for gym/yoga/fitness studios, or have a gym in your building for use, it’s important to encourage healthy habits and help employees break up their day-to-day routine with exercise.

 Increased screen time means eye fatigue and an increase in vision issues.

 Comprehensive eye care options allow employees to get regular check ups at their optometrist, pay for prescription glasses, and uncover health issues that are detectable through eye exams (such as glaucoma or diabetes).

 Paid volunteer days can help incentivize your employees to help out at a charity or non-profit of their choice.

 A report by the Conference Board of Canada on the value of volunteering found that “[c]haritable activities can improve the life satisfaction of volunteers and may improve their health” and that “volunteers gain a range of business-relevant skills and can improve their work-related outcomes”.
 Employees can go with coworkers (maintaining safe social distance, of course) or use it as an opportunity to pursue a passion or cause of their own.

 Never underestimate the power of free food and drinks.

 While it's not necessarily "outside the box", free food and drinks can come a long way for both employee attraction and retention.
 Especially if you've returned to office, offering free food and drinks is a great perk and inventive for employees to come into the office.